jeff-adkisson/swe-3313-fall-2025/project/README.md

 After a user logs in (or registers), the user must see a list of all *available* inventory sorted by highest price to lowest price.
 This is the "main" screen.
 They cannot see anything that is already sold.
 The inventory must have a short name, picture, price, and brief description, plus a button to add the item to a shopping cart.
 Obviously the user can add multiple items to the cart.
 All items must have at least one picture.
 I'd love it if we could do multiple pictures, but I heard that might be hard in this first release, so I can live with that in the future if necessary.

-The user should also be able to search the inventory by typing in a search box.
+The user must be able to search the inventory by typing in a search box.
 The system will try to match the words in the box to either the item's name or description.

 An item for sale might look like this: